HALFpipe/HALFpipe/README.md

 1. In the interactive job, run the `HALFpipe` user interface, but add the flag `--use-cluster` to the end of the command. \
-   For example, `singularity run --no-home --cleanenv --bind /:/ext halfpipe_latest.sif --use-cluster`
+   For example, `singularity run --containall --bind /:/ext halfpipe_latest.sif --use-cluster`

 1. As soon as you finish specifying all your data, features and models in the user interface, `HALFpipe` will now generate everything needed to run on the